 There will be no registration fees for students attending the National Student Mentoring Day.
 The Centre of Excellence will provide morning and afternoon tea and lunch, and contribute $60 towards accommodation associated with attendance on the day to students through a reduced conference registration.
 Indicate your interest when completing your ACRS conference registration to secure a place and discount.

-Students attending the course need to bring their own snorkeling equipment, towel, water bottle, sun screen, hat and bathers.
+Students attending the course need to bring their own snorkeling equipment, towel, water bottle, sun screen, hat, appropriate footwear, waterproof camera, slate (if you have one), bathers and marine stinger protective clothing.

 8:30 – 9:00am: Registration (tea and coffee on arrival) Ningaloo Centre